Albertine (Krohg novel): Confiscation, trial and reactions

 The book was published on 20 December 1886, and the next day it was confiscated by the police, following orders from the Minister of Justice.
 A fierce newspaper feud developed, but the confiscation was upheld by the court, both the City Court and the Supreme Court.
 A demonstration held outside Prime Minister Johan Sverdrup's (1884–1889) office in January 1887 gathered 5,000 protesters, largely workers and students.
 The Prime Minister defended his fellow Minister's actions and the confiscation, but expressed the view that he would exterminate the problems described in the novel, and within a few years public prostitution was made illegal in the Norwegian capital.

 Impact

 The debate following the publishing and confiscation of Albertine expedited the abolition of public prostitution in Norway.
+It has since become a classic work for Norwegian feminists, who were already active in the struggle against legal sex buying and for votes for women.